lpinon/rna_microservice/README.md

 Event streams are handled in a similar way.
 Each message is handled by a thread in a way that events from different clients can be processed on a same topic.

-Threads with chunks of data from a Gen that is already being processed by another thread will wait for the first one to finish.
+Threads with chunks of data from a **Gen that is already being processed** by another thread will **wait for the first one to finish**.

 **Body**: